ScienceNLP-Lab/RCT-Transparency/spirit_consort/data/README.md

 This dictionary includes the annotation guideline, all 100 pairs of articles, and the document-level, sentence-level, and term-level datasets.

 ---
-- **Annotation Guide and Instructions.pdf** served as the guideline for annotators to annotate all 83 items.
+- You can find the guidelines for annotating all 83 items [here](https://osf.io/ha73p).

 - **documents/** dictionary comprises 100 protocol articles and their 100 corresponding results articles.